+reassigni nent.
+Please Note: Filing of this form does not guarantee a reassignment.

-Discipline in which you seek reassignment:
+Disciplin ne in which you seek reassignment:

-Reassignment is available only within your this form to request reassignment between o current college assignment.
-You may not use colleges.
+leassignment is available only within your current college assignment.
+You may not use his form to request reassignment between colleges.

-Current Assignment (Discipline):
+Current A Assignment (Discipline):

-Current Immediate Administrator:
+Current 1 Immediate Administrator:

-Name:(First) (Middle)
+Name: (First) (Middle) (Last)

 (First) (Middle) (Last)

 Phone: Email:

-Last 4 digits of Social Security Number: or Colleague ID #
+Last 4 di gits of Social Security Number: or Colleague ID #

-The Vice President shall notify the faculty employers creening committee.
-The Vice President, the immediated one to three faculty representatives from the rediscuss and create a recommendation for the reassistance. ediate administrator for the new assignment, quested or related discipline shall meet to

-This form must be filed annually by June 30 th .
-It is date and signature every year. s your responsibility to renew this request with
+screening and one i discuss a This form e President shall notify the faculty employee in writing prior to the first meeting of a grommittee.
+The Vice President, the immediate administrator for the new assignment, to three faculty representatives from the requested or related discipline shall meet to and create a recommendation for the reassignment request.
+(Article 13) must be filed annually by June 30 th .
+It is your responsibility to renew this request with signature every year.

-I hereby certify that the statements above are true a and complete to the best of my knowledge and
+I hereby certify that the statements above are true and complete to the best of my knowledge and

 belief.

 Date Signature

 Please submit completed form to the appropriate Vice President's Office